 In assessing soil contamination, North Wind brings unparalleled expertise to projects.
-The company owns both UVOST and XRF systems for soil screening.
-UVOST’s LIF technique, in conjunction with direct push deployment, yields a detailed three-dimensional map of the NAPL distribution, in real time – offering a true “seek and find” adaptive site characterization capability as promoted by U.S. EPA’s TRIAD approach.
+The company owns both ultraviolet optical screening tool (UVOST) and x-ray fluorescence (XRF) systems for soil screening.
+UVOST’s laser-induced fluorescence (LIF) technique, in conjunction with direct push deployment, yields a detailed 3D map of the nonaqueous phase liquid (NAPL) distribution, in real time – offering a true “seek and find” adaptive site characterization capability, as promoted by EPA’s TRIAD approach.
 In 2012, the company completed one of the largest UVOST screening projects ever conducted to date in Alaska.
 On this project, North Wind drill rigs completed more than 1,450 UVOST soil borings – which equates to almost 4 miles drilled!

 North Wind excels at project delivery in extremely remote locations, including areas accessible only by barge, helicopter or plane and with no local services.